futurepaul/bdk-cli-tutorial/README.md

 hwi -t "coldcard" signtx $PSBT
 ```

+(If it's fiddly pasting in that big PSBT string, remember you can add it to your `.env` file as another variable and re-run `source .env`)

 ## Step 7: Broadcast

-Calling the previous step "send" is a minor misnomer: we only created and signed transaction.
+Calling the previous step "send" is a minor misnomer: we only created and signed the transaction.
 We still need to tell the whole world about it.

 ```rust
   Mode::Broadcast { descriptor, psbt } => {